 The Gastroenterology and Hepatology department at CareMount Medical is comprised of board-certified physicians specializing in the prevention, diagnosis and treatment of the digestive system and its disorders.
 Our team of gastroenterologists perform diagnostic procedures and surgical services at our on-site Endoscopy Suites.
 Book your appointment online to schedule a visit with a CareMount Medical primary care provider.

 Some of the common conditions treated by our Gastroenterologists include:

 The digestive system is made up of the gastrointestinal (GI) tract (stomach, small intestine, and colon), liver, pancreas, and gallbladder which help the body digest food.
 Digestion is important for breaking down food into nutrients, which your body uses for energy, growth, and cell repair.

 There are many different gastrointestinal diseases and disorders.
 Some are acute, lasting only a short time, while others are chronic, or long-lasting.
 Below are a few common ones, but our healthcare providers diagnose and treat all GI disorders and diseases.

-To diagnose irritable bowel syndrome (IBS), doctors review your symptoms and your medical and family history and perform a physical exam.
-Your doctor will look for a certain pattern in your symptoms.
+To diagnose irritable bowel syndrome (IBS), your doctor will review your symptoms, medical and family history, perform a physical exam and look for a certain pattern in your symptoms.
 In some cases, doctors may order tests to rule out other health problems.

 Doctors may treat irritable bowel syndrome (IBS) by recommending changes in what you eat and other lifestyle changes, medicines, probiotics, and mental health therapies.
 You may have to try a few treatments to see what works best for you.
 Your doctor can help you find the right treatment plan.
 Your doctor may recommend changes in your diet to help treat symptoms of irritable bowel syndrome.
 Changes may include eating more fiber, avoiding gluten, or following a special diet called the low FODMAP diet.